googleapis/google-cloud-ruby/google-cloud-bigtable/README.md

 - View this [repository's main README](https://github.com/googleapis/google-cloud-ruby/blob/master/README.md)
   to see the full list of Cloud APIs that we cover.

+## Authentication

+This library uses Service Account credentials to connect to Google Cloud services.
+When running on Google Cloud Platform (GCP), including Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google App Engine (GAE), Google Cloud Functions (GCF) and Cloud Run, the credentials will be discovered automatically.
+When running on other environments the Service Account credentials can be specified by providing the path to the JSON file, or the JSON itself, in environment variables.

+Instructions and configuration options are covered in the [Authentication Guide](https://googleapis.dev/ruby/google-cloud-bigquery/latest/file.AUTHENTICATION.html).

 ## Enabling Logging

 To enable logging for this library, set the logger for the underlying [gRPC](https://github.com/grpc/grpc/tree/master/src/ruby) library.
 The logger that you set may be a Ruby stdlib [`Logger`](https://ruby-doc.org/stdlib-2.5.0/libdoc/logger/rdoc/Logger.html) as shown below, or a [`Google::Cloud::Logging::Logger`](https://googleapis.dev/ruby/google-cloud-logging/latest) that will write logs to [Stackdriver Logging](https://cloud.google.com/logging/).
 See [grpc/logconfig.rb](https://github.com/grpc/grpc/blob/master/src/ruby/lib/grpc/logconfig.rb) and the gRPC [spec_helper.rb](https://github.com/grpc/grpc/blob/master/src/ruby/spec/spec_helper.rb) for additional information.